ansible/ansible/docs/docsite/rst/playbooks_filters.rst

   {{ output | parse_cli('path/to/spec') }}

 The ``parse_cli`` filter will load the spec file and pass the command output through, it returning JSON output.
-The spec file is a YAML yaml that defines how to parse the CLI output.
+The spec file is a YAML that defines how to parse the CLI output.

 The spec file should be valid formatted YAML.
 It defines how to parse the CLI